mukeshtiwari/CAS/README.md

 ==========================================

-This is a Coq/Ocaml project to develop a set of combinators for constructing algebraic structures such as semigroups, ordered semigroups, semirings, and even more exotic constructions.
+This is a Coq/Ocaml project to develop a set of combinators for algebraic structures used to solve path problems.
+Such structures include semirings/dioids and their generalisations.

 The Coq development has one goal and only one goal: to prove that the Ocaml code extracted is correct.